Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Character Creation.md

 ## Creating Character
-The city of Ambrose has seen people from all walks of life.
+The city of Azur-Aulihrun has seen people from all walks of life.
 You are free to make any kind of character you like that could possibly live in Erythea, the following suggestion might help you get started and get the most out of this campaign.

 - [ ] #task Creating Character page
 ### Alignment, Edict, & Anathema